SAP-samples/teched2022-IN280/exercises/ex3/ex34/readme.md

     <br>![](/exercises/ex3/images/IMWorkforceFailedMessage.png)

-5. In the *message details* you see that the status of message `1EGT...` is failed
+5. In the *message details* you see that the status of message `1EGT...` has failed

     <br>![](/exercises/ex3/images/IMWorkforceMessageDetailsFailed.png)